How Do I Get Rid Of a House or Commercial Building On My Property?

 Do you have a house or commercial property on your land that you want removed but don't know how to go about it?
 There are a few options of how to get rid of an unwanted structure on your property and a few steps for those options.

 1) First you need to find out if your structure has asbestos or lead paint by having a qualified professional inspect the property.
 You can either contact an asbestos abatement company or a demolition specialist who is could have the inspection done for you.
 One the inspection is done and shows no asbestos/lead or you have had these things abated.

 2) At this point you need to have all services connected from the house:

 3) The next step would be to begin the removal process.
 A lot of folks have the possibility of contacting their local fire department and having them burn the structure allowing some of the newer fireman practice in a real life situation.
 We always encourage this so that our local heroes are as ready as possible in an event they are needed.
 This process does require the there are no trees close to structure or any other structures close by and that the abatement has been done.

 Ready to move forward with a demo or want more info?
-Check out our blog "What would it cost to demolish my house or commercial property"
+Check out this demolition promo video and our blog "What would it cost to demolish my house or commercial property."